reeshuffled/reeshuffled.github.io/_posts/2023-08-17-Cool-Bookish-Spots-in-the-DMV.md

 ---
 layout: list
 categories: Lists
-tags: ["Places"]
+tags:
+- Places
-title: "Cool Bookish Spots in the DMV"
+title: Cool Bookish Spots in the DMV
 slug: dmv-bookish-spots
-description: "A list of cool book related places in the DMV area."
+description: A list of cool book related places in the DMV area.
-started_at: "05-09-2023 9:45:00"
+started_at: 05-09-2023 9:45:00
 ---

 DC: